New Zealand Vs. India Cricket Preview: 3rd ODI Sees Black Caps Ready To Turn Tables And Finish Whitewash

-After absorbing a humiliating five-match whitewash in the T20 series that opened India’s tour of New Zealand, the Black Caps can completely turn the tables on Tuesday, if they can finish off a sweep of the three-match one-day international set that precedes a pair of Test matches to close out the month of February.
+After absorbing a humiliating five-match whitewash in the T20 series that opened India’s tour of New Zealand, the Black Caps can completely turn the tables on Tuesday, if they can finish off a sweep of the three-match, one-day international set that precedes a pair of Test matches to close out the month of February.

-After slipping past the world’s Number 2 ranked ODI side by chasing down a hefty 347 with 11 balls remaining in the first ODI match of the series, New Zealand rather easily defended 273 at Auckland on Saturday — in fact bowling out the Men in Blue with two full overs plus three balls to spare, according to a CricInfo account.
+After slipping past the world’s No. 2-ranked ODI side by chasing down a hefty 347 with 11 balls remaining in the first ODI match of the series, New Zealand rather easily defended 273 at Auckland on Saturday — in fact, bowling out the Men in Blue with two full overs plus three balls to spare, according to a CricInfo account.

 The second match saw an electric debut by Kyle Jamieson who claimed the wicket of Navdeep Saini in his very first over as a Black Caps bowler.
 The 25-year-old Auckland native went to take two wickets while allowing just 42 runs in his 10 overs to set the pace in the home team’s 22-run triumph — setting the stage for the potential whitewash-clincher on Tuesday at Bay Oval in Mount Maunganui, Tauranga.